91 Twelfth St, Parkmore, Sandton, 2196

 OFFENCES

-Schools that have entered the Discovery knock-out cup may be found guilty of a category one offence if they:
+Schools that have entered the Discovery Knock Out may be found guilty if they:

-• Failed to fulfil fixtures or didn’t fulfil on the specified date.
+Fail to fulfil fixtures on the specified date

 SANCTIONS FOR A CATEGORY ONE OFFENCE

-• The school may be excluded from the rest of the current year’s competition.
+The offending team will be excluded from the rest of the current year’s competition.

 SANCTIONS FOR A CATEGORY TWO OFFENCE

-• The relevant coaches, Head of Sport, and a member of the SMT will be required to attend a disciplinary hearing.
-This hearing will provide the school with an opportunity to present their case and the committee to hear from all parties involved, to make an informed decision and apply appropriate sanctions.
+Relevant coaches, Head of Sport, and a member of the SMT will be required to attend a Disciplinary hearing.
+The hearing will provide the school with an opportunity to present their case and the JPSFA committee to hear from others, in order that an informed and appropriate sanction may be applied.

 PLEASE NOTE THAT THE JPSFA AND THE DISCIPLINARY COMMITTEE RESERVE THE RIGHT TO ISSUE RETROSPECTIVE ACTION TO ANY SCHOOL OR SCHOOL OFFICIALS THAT TRANSGRESS THE RULES OF THE COMPETITION, SHOULD IT OCCUR BEFORE, DURING OR AFTER A MATCH.